batect/batect/docs/content/Comparison.md

 * These tools don't have a way to easily codify and share tasks not used in the build but used by developers, such as a task that spins up the app with stubbed dependencies.

+## ...Vagrant?

+Vagrant's use of virtual machines means that it is very heavyweight, making it difficult to run multiple projects' environments at once.
+This is especially problematic on CI servers where we'd like to run multiple builds in parallel.

+Furthermore, the long-lived nature of virtual machines means that it's very easy for a developer's machine to get out of sync with the desired configuration, and nothing automatically re-provisions the machine when the configuration is changed - a developer has to remember to re-run the provisioning step if the configuration changes.